 It is welcome news that the poverty rate declined nationally from 15.5 percent in 2014 to 14.7 percent in 2015.
-Sustained economic gains, strengthened by federal and state policies that increase income or reduce expenses, have finally begun to reach low-income people across the country.
-Disappointingly, poverty in Mississippi remains stubbornly high, with 22.0 percent of Mississippians living in poverty in 2015, roughly the same as 2014 when 21.5 percent of Mississippians were poor.
-Poverty in Mississippi did decline from 2013 when it was 24.0 percent.
-Mississippi has the highest poverty rate among all 50 states and the District of Columbia.
+Sustained economic gains, strengthened by federal and state policies that increase income or reduce expenses, have finally begun to reach our low-income neighbors.
+Disappointingly, poverty in Massachusetts remains stuck, with 11.5 percent of Massachusettsans living in poverty in 2015, roughly the same as 2014 when 11.6 percent of Massachusettsans were poor.

-We are finally making progress across the U.S., as a whole and with job growth continuing, we ought to be able to take steps to accelerate the pace of poverty reduction.
+We are finally making progress in the U.S., and with job growth continuing, we ought to be able to take steps to accelerate the pace of poverty reduction.
 But the precarious situation for the poor and near poor stands in the way of substantial progress.
 The fact is, it is expensive to be poor in the United States.
-New data released in September by the Census Bureau show that nearly 638,000 adults and children remain in poverty in Mississippi - and they need to pay every dime they have for necessities like rent, child care and groceries.
+New data released in September by the Census Bureau show that more than 752,000 adults and children remain in poverty in Massachusetts - and they need to pay every dime they have for necessities like rent, child care and groceries.
 They pay a premium for rent and food because of bad credit and inability to get to cheaper markets.
 Getting less value for their limited dollars, poor families are exposed to threats to health, child development, and employment.
 When expenses outstrip income, late fees and fines make things worse.
 For too many low-income Americans, predatory loans are a desperate attempt to stave off eviction or loss of a vehicle, leading instead to a trap of debt and poverty.
+While Massachusetts has restrictions against predatory payday lending, we must ensure this protection is not weakened, putting more Massachusettsans at risk.

 The new Census Bureau data also show that effective anti-poverty programs, like housing assistance, child care subsidies, and the Supplemental Nutrition Assistance Program, (SNAP, formerly known as food stamps) lift millions out of poverty and reduce the cost of poverty for millions more.
-But more needs to be done to reduce the burden of poverty even further, and for more Mississippians living in and near poverty every day.
+But more needs to be done to reduce the burden of poverty even further, and for more Massachusettsans living in and near poverty every day.